 Also called banner ads, display ads are like print ads for digital.
 Crisp copy, a persuasive CTA (call-to-action), illustrations and animation are effective elements in display ads.

 This is the number of visits to your website from unique URLs, not including your own employees.
 A higher number of website visits means more people are landing on your site.
 This traffic is acknowledged by Google (and other search engines) as an indication of your website’s authority.
 As a result, your website starts ranking higher for keywords you’re targeting.
-One way of getting more visitors to your website is by promoting it extensively on social media.
+One way of getting more visitors to your website is by promoting it extensively on Facebook, Instagram and Linkedin.

 In Google Analytics, lead source is classified based on the following default channels:

-CTR is the number of clicks on your CTA button, versus the total visitors to that landing page or ad.
+CTR is an important lead generation term.
+It can be defined as the number of clicks on your CTA button, versus the total visitors to that landing page or ad.
 If 1000 people visit your landing page/view your ad, and 650 people click on the CTA, your CTR is 65%.
 A high CTR depends on a number of factors, chief among which are the value proposition on your page/ad, your CTA’s placement, and the relevance of your content vis-à-vis your target audience.

 ROI is probably the most important metric in lead generation.
 The calculation is fairly simple: it’s the profit or loss you make from investing in a lead, compared against your initial investment.
 Let’s say you spent $15 capturing each lead, and a lead is worth $20 to you.
 Your profit from a lead ($5) against your initial investment ($15) gives you an ROI of 33%.